PyGenie-Scans/SansScripts/doc/source/tutorial.rst

 Automated script checking
 =========================

-    This module includes a decorated `user_script` that can be added to the front of any user script.
+    This module includes a decorator `user_script` that can be added to the front of any user function.
 This will allow the scripting system to scan the script for common problems before it is run, ensuring that problems are noticed immediately and not at one in the morning.
 All that's required of the user is putting